Whether you work in a hospital, an ambulance, or on the battlefield, a good pair of trauma shears is an essential part of your equipment.

 Madison Supply makes an excellent value pair of trauma shears for daily use with fluoride coated blades to prevent tape from gumming up your scissors.

 - 7.5 in (19 cm) tip to tip

 - Autoclave max temperature: 290 F (143 C)

 - Fluoride coated, serrated, stainless steel blades

-- Not as durable as more expensive models
+- Cons: Only serve one function.
+Not as durable as more expensive models

 - The shear handles are on the big side.
 This could be a good or bad thing depending on how large your hands are.